hao44le/CS490-Flicks/README.md

 - [x] All images fade in as they are loading.
 - [x] Customize the UI.

+Week 2

+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

 - [X] JSON -> Object ORM Mapping
 - [X] Paging to see more movies
+- [X] Hide bottom Tab bar when entering the detail View
+- [X] Hide bottom Tab bar when scrolling to view movies

 ## Video Walkthrough